sciactive/nephele/packages/nephele-serve/README.md

 Run Nephele WebDAV server to serve local files.

 Arguments:
   directory                               The path of the directory to use as the server root.

 Options:
   -v, --version                           Print the current version -h, --host <host>                       A host address to listen on.
 The default is to listen on all external hosts. (default: "::")
   -r, --realm <realm>                     The realm reported to the user by the server when authentication is requested.
 Defaults to the system hostname.
   --cert <cert_file>                      The filename of a certificate to use for HTTPS in PEM format.
   --key <key_file>                        The filename of a private key to use for HTTPS in PEM format.
   -p, --port <port>                       The port to listen on.
 Defaults to 443 if a cert is provided, 80 otherwise.
   --redirect-port <redirect_port>         The port to redirect HTTP traffic to HTTPS.
 Set this to 80 if you want to redirect plain HTTP requests.
+  -t, --timeout <milliseconds>            The request timeout.
+Requests will be terminated if they take longer than this time.
+  -k, --keep-alive-timeout <milliseconds> The keep alive timeout.
+Server will wait this long for additional data after writing its last response.
   --home-directories                      Serve users' home directories to them when they log in.
   --user-directories                      Serve users their own directory under the server root when they log in.
   --serve-indexes                         Serve index.html and index.htm files when the user requests a directory.
   --serve-listings                        Serve directory listings with file management forms when the user requests a directory.
   --no-auth                               Don't require authorization.
 (Not compatible with serving home directories or user directories.)
   --no-update-check                       Don't check for updates.
   --help                                  display help for command

 Environment Variables:
   HOST                                    Same as --host.
   PORT                                    Same as --port.
   REDIRECT_PORT                           Same as --redirect-port.
+  TIMEOUT                                 Same as --timeout.
+  KEEPALIVETIMEOUT                        Same as --keep-alive-timeout.
   REALM                                   Same as --realm.
   CERT_FILE                               Same as --cert.
   CERT                                    Text of a cert in PEM format.
   KEY_FILE                                Same as --key.
   KEY                                     Text of a key in PEM format.
   HOME_DIRECTORIES                        Same as --home-directories when set to "true", "on" or "1".
   USER_DIRECTORIES                        Same as --user-directories when set to "true", "on" or "1".
   SERVE_INDEXES                           Same as --serve-indexes when set to "true", "on" or "1".
   SERVE_LISTINGS                          Same as --serve-listings when set to "true", "on" or "1".
   AUTH                                    Same as --no-auth when set to "false", "off" or "0".
   UPDATE_CHECK                            Same as --no-update-check when set to "false", "off" or "0".
   SERVER_ROOT                             Same as [directory].

 Options given on the command line take precedence over options from an environment variable.